 Step-5: Upon reaching to WindowMetrics, move aside to right and look for IconSpacing here.

 Step-6: Make a double click on this DWORD once found.

 Step-7: Increase or decrease the value between -480 to -2730 in the Value data field.

 Note – This is the DWORD for horizontal spacing, in easy words, the distance between rows of the grid and columns.
 The minimum spacing between this must be -480 and the maximum can be -2730.
 But the value is set to -1125 by default depending upon screen resolution.

 Step-8: Select the OK button to save the value in the entry.

 Step-8: Moving ahead, perform a double click on IconVerticalSpacing and change the default value.

 Note – IconVerticalSpacing DWORD represents the spacing between row to row.
 Like before, the built is set up value is -1125.
 To reset, you need to put any value between -480 to -2730 here as well.

 Step-9: Hit the Ok button to Reset Desktop Icon Spacing.

-Step-10: Finally, leave the Registry Editor and Restart Windows 10 PC to put the changes into effect.
+Step-10: Finally, leave the Registry Editor and Restart Windows 11 or 10 PC to put the changes into effect.
 Coming back to the Windows again, you will see the desired spacing between icons.